v-lax/CodingBootcamp_HW_Assignment3/README.md

 practicing some javascript to create a random password generator.

 # Description
-This was a really fun assignment.
+This was a really fun project.
 We were given the following; an HTML and CSS file that had all the structure and styling in place, and a spare java script file.
 That was where our all my work went, into that javascript file.
 I had to write the logic for creating a random password generator.

 # How it works
 Every time the user clicks on the generate password button, they are asked to do the following.